 - Recurrent: a repeat episode of acute symptoms.
 Most people have at least one episode of recurrent lower back pain.

 - Chronic: continuously lasting longer than three months.

 - Radiculopathy: a pinched nerve due to a herniated disc.

 - Stenosis: a narrowing of the spinal canal, which can compress sensory nerve fibers causing loss of sensation.

 - Multiple sclerosis

-At Laser Spine Institute our surgeons perform endoscopic procedures such as a foraminotomy, laminotomy, endoscopic discectomy or a facet thermal ablation to relieve back pain symptoms by correcting their cause.
-Our professional staff has performed these procedures thousands of times helping patients restore their health.
+At Laser Spine Institute, our surgeons perform minimally invasive procedures such as foraminotomy, laminotomy, endoscopic discectomy or a facet thermal ablation to relieve back pain symptoms by addressing their cause.
+Our surgeons have performed these procedures thousands of times, helping patients find relief from their back pain.

 If you have unanswered questions please review our back pain FAQ page.
 We have compiled a list of the most commonly asked questions encountered.
 Feel free to contact us if you have any further questions or would like to know more about Laser Spine Institute.